ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 We illustrate the working of Rate-Limited Increase by showing the increase of cwnd in two scenarios: when the growth of cwnd is unconstrained, and when the rate-limited sender is constrained by Rate-Limited Increase.
 For simplicity, this example accounts for the cwnd in segments, rather than bytes.
 In both cases, we assume the initial cwnd (initcwnd) = 10 segments, as defined for TCP in {{?RFC6928}} and QUIC in {{?RFC9002}}, a single connection begins with Slow Start, the sender transmits a total of 14 segments but pauses after transmitting 10 segments and resumes the transmission for the remaining 4 segments afterwards, no packets are lost, and an ACK is sent for every packet.

 ### Unconstrained sender
 Initially, cwnd = initcwnd.
 Therefore, using initcwnd = 10 segments, the sender transmits 10 segments and pauses.
-Since the sender is in the Slow Start phase, the arrival of an each ACK for the 10 sent segments increases the cwnd by 1 segment, resulting in the cwnd increasing to 20 segments.
+Since the sender is in the Slow Start phase, the arrival of each ACK for the 10 sent segments increases the cwnd by 1 segment, resulting in the cwnd increasing to 20 segments.
 Subsequently, after the pause, the sender transmits 4 segments and pauses again.
 As a consequence, the arrival of 4 ACKs results in cwnd further increasing to 24 segments, even though the sender is rate-limited (i.e., has never sent more than 10 segments per round-trip time (RTT)).

 ### Sender constrained by Rate-Limited Increase
 Initially, cwnd = initcwnd.
 Therefore, using initcwnd = 10 segments, the sender transmits 10 segments and pauses; note that FlightSize and maxFS are both 10 segments at this point.
 Since the sender is in the Slow Start phase, the arrival of each ACK for the 10 sent segments increases the cwnd by 1 segment, resulting in the cwnd increasing to 20 segments.
 Subsequently, when the sender resumes and transmits 4 new segments, Rate-Limited Increase constrains the growth of the cwnd because FlightSize < cwnd and therefore this caps the cwnd to be no larger than limit(maxFS) = 2 X maxFS = 2 X 10 segments = 20 segments.